bekel040/Rails-Assessment/README.md

 ### Load CSV data into the database: The application comes with a rake task that loads the data from CSV files into the database.
 Ensure the CSV files are placed in the correct directory (e.g., db/csv/).
 To load the data, run the following rake task:

     ```
-    rake db:import_csv
     rake import:data
     ```
+###

 ### Start the Rails server: Once everything is set up, you can start the Rails server:

     ```
+    rails assets:precompile
     rails server
     ```
     Visit http://localhost:3000 in your browser to view the application.

 ### Features
-    Database Models: The application uses three main tables/models:

-    Technician: Stores information about technicians.
-    Location: Stores details about customer locations.
-    WorkOrder: Maps technicians to locations with associated time, duration, and price.
-    Scheduling Grid: The application renders a single-page scheduling grid for a complete day.
-The grid contains:

-    One column for each technician, labeled with their name.
-    A time scale on the left with one row per hour.
-    Blocks representing work orders that span specific time slots, showing the location name, city, start time, and price.
-    Blocks are dynamically generated based on work order data.
-    Popup for Available Time: When a user clicks on an open space in the grid, a popup displays the available time between the previous and next work orders for that technician.

-### Data Model
-    The application uses three main models:

     Technician: Represents the technician performing the work.
     Location: Represents the customer location.
     WorkOrder: Join table mapping technicians to locations, with a duration in minutes and other relevant fields like price and start time.
     The data is loaded from CSV files, with each CSV representing data for technicians, locations, and work orders.
-A rake task (db:import_csv) loads the CSV data into the respective tables.
+A rake task loads the CSV data into the respective tables.

     User Interface
     The scheduling grid is rendered as a single-page application, using server-side rendering for the initial load.
 The grid uses client-side JavaScript to dynamically display work orders and popups for available time.
+Blocks representing work orders that span specific time slots, showing the location name, city, start time, and price.
+    Blocks are dynamically generated based on work order data.

     Popup Interaction
     When a user clicks on an open space in the grid, JavaScript calculates the time difference between the adjacent work orders for that technician and displays it in a popup.